Judge: Return Chinese drywall lawsuits to original states

 "We don't know what to think," said Jason Ancer.
 "All I know is it seems that definitely we will not have any kind of recourse."

-In Facebook groups of people affected by Taishan's drywall, he said people are asking how are individual trials going to do any good if the combined cases can't go forward.
+He said that in Facebook groups of people affected by Taishan's drywall, people are asking how are individual trials going to do any good if the combined cases can't go forward.

 That isn't so, Levin said.